ThinkGeo/VectorMap-js/README.md

 ## Browser Suport
-__mapsuite-vectormap.js__ is officially supported and tested on the last two versions of these browsers:
+__VectorMap.js__ is officially supported and tested on the last two versions of these browsers:

 * __Mac OS__: Chrome, Firefox, and Safari
 * __Windows__: Chrome, Firefox, IE11, and IE Edge
 * __iOS__: Safari, Chrome, Firefox
 * __Android__: Chrome

-__mapsuite-vectormap.js__ should also run in any brower with HTML5 support.
+__VectorMap.js__ should also run in any brower with HTML5 support.

 ## License
-__mapsuite-vectormap.js__ is licensed under the [Apache 2.0](https://github.com/ThinkGeo/MapSuiteGisEditor/blob/master/LICENSE).
+__VectorMap.js__ is licensed under the [Apache 2.0](https://github.com/ThinkGeo/MapSuiteGisEditor/blob/master/LICENSE).